sage-code/maj/verbs.md

 An action that is not realized is created using auxiliary verb: "voru" and prefix "ra"

-* jo voru'ra sh leru da su mh lexu'pa = I wanted to read but he didn't let me
+* jo voru'ra sh leru da su mh lexu'pa = I wanted to read but he didn't let me;
-* tu voru'ra sh leru da tobu'be domo  = You wanted to read but have fallen asleep
+* tu voru'ra sh leru da tobu'be domo  = You wanted to read but have fallen asleep;

 ## Imperative